stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 }
 ```

-Finally the swapchain will support a number of available _presentation modes_ (at least one) which can be configured by the application:
+Finally the swapchain supports a number of available _presentation modes_ (at least one) which can be configured by the application:

 ```java
 public Set<VkPresentModeKHR> loadModes() {